TDG-Platform/docs/Pairwise_Image_Registration.md

 ### Quickstart

-This script uses Image2Image to co-register two images.
+This script uses the Pairwise Image Registration task to co-register two images.
 The source image will be registered to the reference image and output to the specified directory.

 ```python
    	from gbdxtools import Interface